Child With Colorful Hands

 Caring for a child with a disability

-Disabled children and young people are first and foremost, children and young people.
-However, disabled children and young people often contend with additional challenges in their lives, and providing care may present additional practical or emotional challenges to foster carers.
+Children and young people with a disability are, first and foremost, children and young people.
+However, children and young people with a disability often contend with additional challenges in their lives, and providing care may present additional practical or emotional challenges to foster carers.

 Boy Throwing Sand